 That window -space- , must, in the first place, be identified by looking straight forward and turn our face slowly in both directions, your nose should be pointing the direction in which wind is arriving.

-The kite should be handled in a way that we will position the kite in the most adequated area for our interest, that be ride upwind or drift towards downwind
+The kite must be handled in such a way that we position the kite in the most suitable area for our interest.

 We should then chose the further point from any obstacle in the extremes of the wind window and launch our kite at 90 degrees of the incoming wind.

 This movements have to be performed slowly, carefully and smoothly.
-We will park the kite at an approximate 50 degrees angle from the ground and walk towards the water.
+Once we have done that, we will park the kite at an approximate 50 degrees angle from the ground and walk towards the water.

 When we are already up on the board and riding.
-We should steer the kite from near 12 to 10 o’clock, considering that the higher the kite, the less the power we will receive, and opposite, the lower the kite the more drag and the more power.
+We should steer the kite from near 12 to 10 -or 2- o’clock, considering that the higher the kite is, the less the power we will receive, and opposite, the lower the kite, the more drag and more power we will create.

-To compensate the drag we will keep our front leg stretched and we will apply pressure with our left leg into the edge of the kiteboard.
+To compensate the drag we will keep our front leg stretched and we will apply pressure with our back leg into the edge of the kiteboard.

 It is necessary to understand the wind window, by instance, in case of possible windfall.

-In case of a windfall and to reach the beach again we have to position our kite at the best possible angle to get some power in direction towards the beach.
+In case of a windfall and in order to reach the beach again we have to position our kite at the best possible angle to get some power in direction towards the beach.